TheAgniKai/MapMaker/README.md

 python gui_editor.py --width 1200 --height 800
 ```

 Use the toolbar on the right to choose between buildings, roads, rivers, and districts.
-Click and drag on the canvas to place elements.
+A drop-down lets you pick a resolution preset and how many districts to generate.
+Press **Generate Map** to fill the canvas automatically, then refine the result manually.
 Press **Save** to export your map to a PNG file.